anseki/drgriffin/doc/CLI.md

 Add a path of `drgriffin` directory to a `PATH` environment variable of your system.

-And, a following command is required for the system that is not Windows.
+And, a following command may be required for the system that is not Windows.

 ```shell
 chmod +x drgriffin/drgriffin